ajhalili2006/emtech12-html-lab/README.md

 in Grade 10 using plain HTML and CSS, applying the concepts of layouting from our lessons there.

-You can see the deployed site I built for this activity via Cloudflare Pages at
+You can see the deployed site I built for this activity (deployed via Cloudflare Pages) at
-<https://emtech-html.labs.andreijiroh.dev/>, with help from my activity partner
+<https://emtech-html.labs.andreijiroh.dev>, with help from my activity partner for brainstorming
-for idea brainstorming.
+ideas.

 ## Development